-Requirements for the Laboratory Reports

-Each student is required to write an individual formal report for each experiment.
-The lab reports are due at the beginning of the following lab session.
+Requirements for the Laboratory Reports Each student is required to write an individual lab report for experiment #1, and a final report (term paper) for experiment #2 or #3.
 Your lab report should "tell a story": explain what you did, and what you concluded from your work.
 The report should be a short scientific paper readable by a peer: a student in your major who didn't perform this lab but otherwise has same general background as you.
 Writing lab reports at this level is practice in the kind of writing and analysis you would perform professionally on real research projects, just as keeping your lab book should build good habits for your scientific record keeping for real research projects.

-Length of Report

-There is no standard length to a regular lab report.
+Length of Report There is no standard length to a regular lab report.
 You need to explain the concepts and the process sufficiently, but do not write pages of description when a few words and a figure will suffice.

-The length of the final advanced lab report is limited to 12 to 20 pages including figures (double spaced, 11 pts fonts).

-Grading of the Regular Laboratory Reports

-The laboratory reports should be prepared using a word processor, such as MS Word or LaTeX, with imported graphics and images when applicable.
+The length of the final advanced lab report (term paper) is limited $3000 \pm 500$ words (double spaced, 11 pts fonts, up to 20 pages including figures).
+Grading of the Laboratory Reports for Experiment #1 The laboratory reports should be prepared using a word processor, such as MS Word or LaTeX, with imported graphics and images when applicable.
 Hand-written reports will not be accepted.
 The following sections must be included (a typical assignment of points for grading is shown in brackets).

-Title and Abstract [1]

-Include title, your name and the name of your partner at the top of the title page.
+Title and Abstract [1] Include title, your name and the name of your partner at the top of the title page.
 State the major result of the experiment.
 For example: "A Michelson interferometer was used to determine the difference in wavelength of the sodium D lines.
-A value of 5.9 ± 0.2 Å was found, which agrees with the accepted value."

-Introduction [1]

-Summarize the main ideas of the experiment and the relationship to the appropriate theory.
+A value of $5.9 \pm 0.2$ Å was found, which agrees with the accepted value."
+Introduction [1] Summarize the main ideas of the experiment and the relationship to the appropriate theory.
 A sketch of the experiment should be included.

-Procedure [1] Describe essential experimental procedure.
+Procedures [2] Describe essential experimental procedure.

-Results, answers to questions [4]
+Results [3]

 Present data in tables or graphs when possible.
 Include fits when appropriate.
 Answer questions posed in lab instructions, or by your TA/instructor.

-Measurement quality counts.
+\ Measurement quality counts.
 Your goal is to present reliable and careful measurement.
 Your results will be compared with those obtained by the TAs and other students.

-Analysis & Discussion [2]
+Analysis & Discussion [3]

 Analyze data and compare quantitatively with expectations.
 Error estimates must always be given.
 Do not recopy all the raw data for your report.
 Give examples and/or the range of the numerical values where appropriate.
 Do the measurements with the error estimates agree with theory?
 If not, can you suggest possible sources of the discrepancy?

 Conclusion [1]

 Summarize your key results and uncertainties.
 Discuss inconsistencies and possible systematic errors.
 Did you find what you expected?
 What can you conclude based on your results?
 What improvements would you make if you were to repeat the measurements?

+Examples

+Clickhere for a write-up example.